MorenNeed/react-test-task/README.md

-# Scandiweb Test Assigment
+# Test Assigment

-This project was created as test assigment for Junior Web Developer in Scandiweb.
+This project was created as test assigment for Junior Web Developer.

 ## Junior Developer Test Task